ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 ## Assumptions

-- Elektra is useful with only 3 types of global plugins:
+- Elektra is useful with only 4 types of global plugins:
   - mmap
   - spec
+  - gopts
   - notification
 - There are not too many types of global plugins, not more than 10